Quantifying the impact of COVID-19 on the US stock market: An analysis from multi-source information: Data and Variables

 \subsection{Google Trend data}

-A number of studies, e.g., \cite{Preis2010,BIJL2016150}, and \cite{KIM20192}, show that there is a significant correlation between stock variables (e.g., return, volume, and volatility) and related Google searches, and Google search data can be used to predict future stock.
+A number of studies, e.g., \cite{Preis2010,BIJL2016150}, and \cite{KIM20192}, show that there is a significant correlation between stock variables (e.g., return, volume, and volatility) and related Google searches, and Google search data can be used to predict future stock prices.

-We investigate whether Google trend data affect the abnormal price, $AP$, and volatility, $Vol$, and if we can use Google search volumes to predict $AP$ and $Vol$.
-We obtain the volume of the Covid-19 related daily Google searches (e.g., ``Coronavirus'') from Jan 2, 2020 to May 29, 2020.
+We investigate whether Google trend data affect the abnormal price, $AP$, and volatility, $Vol$.
+We obtain the volume of the COVID-19 related daily Google searches (e.g., ``Coronavirus'') from Jan 2, 2020 to May 29, 2020.
 We select the location of a query in ``US'' and in the ``World''.
 We standardized each Google search variable similar to Eq.~\ref{eq:CVt} as

 where, $G_t$ is a Google search variable at day $t$, $\mu_G$ and $\sigma_{G}$ are the mean and standard deviation of the corresponding variable within the sliding window of days $[t-k,t-1]$.
-Table~\ref{tab:OverviewA} provides an overview of the data sets and variables that are used in this study.
+Table~\ref{tab:OverviewA} provides an overview of the data sets and variables that are used in this study. \footnote{ In a robustness check experiment, we also consider Google Trend searches for various economic policy variables, and the news based economic policy uncertainty index from \cite{bakerbloomdavis2016} as additional explanatory variables.
+However, while these variables were significantly correlated with abnormal returns, they did not have a causal relationship at any lag.
+For brevity, the results for the additional policy variables are reported in the Appendix.}